korkmazkadir/alder-experiment-data/README.md

 ***plot_data*** folder contains the data that is used to produce the final plots, and example plots in ***pdf*** format.

+***experiment-data-full*** folder contains everthing as I stored on my machine.
+I have used zip split file feature because git lfs do not allow files larger than 2GB(valid for Git free or Pro accounts).

 If you have any questions regarding the data, you should inspect the corresponding ***./raw_data/%experiment_name%/\*.Rmd***  R script that is used to produce the data file by processing raw data.

 Note: The scripts are also available under ***plot_data*** folder.
 If you want to reproduce plots, you should run the scripts under ***raw_data*** folder, because the scripts under ***plot_data*** might not produce plots, they are put there for demonstration purposes.